Azure/oms-log-analytics-firehose-nozzle/README.md

 ```
 OMS_WORKSPACE        : OMS workspace ID
 OMS_KEY              : OMS key
+OMS_TYPE_PREFIX      : String helps to identify the CF related messags in OMS Log Analytics
+OMS_POST_TIMEOUT_SEC : HTTP post timeout seconds for sending events to OMS Log Analytics
+OMS_BATCH_TIME       ： Interval for posing a batch to OMS
 API_ADDR             : The api URL of the CF environment
 DOPPLER_ADDR         : Loggregator's traffic controller URL
 UAA_ADDR             : UAA URL which the nozzle uses to get an authentication token for the firehose